ocastilloreyes/petgem/doc/source/Download.rst

 * Example 1: Dataset for Pre-processing stage within PETGEM.
 Download :download:`here <_downloads/Example1.zip>`.

-* Example 2: Dataset for the Canonical model of an off-shore hydrocarbon reservoir.
+* Example 2: Dataset for the Canonical model of an off-shore hydrocarbon reservoir (Nédélec elements of first-order).
 Download :download:`here <_downloads/Example2.zip>`.

-* Example 3: Dataset for the use of PETSc solvers.
+* Example 3: Dataset for the Canonical model of an off-shore hydrocarbon reservoir (Nédélec elements of second-order).
 Download :download:`here <_downloads/Example3.zip>`.

+* Example 4: Dataset for the use of PETSc solvers.
+Download :download:`here <_downloads/Example4.zip>`.